Confirmation

 The first step is to register your student for their regular Faith Formation program (Fraternus or Fidelis).
 Click here to register!

-Weekly Participation in Fraternus (for young men) or Fidelis (for young women)
+Weekly Participation in Fraternus (for young men) or Fidelis (for young women).

-Three Witness events of your choosing (one in each category of Evangelization, Mercy, and Vocation)
+Three Witness Events of your choosing (one in each category of Evangelization, Mercy, and Vocation)

 Documents and Helpful links